Accessibility Skip to main content

 Information about the roadworks taking place in Torquay.

 There is never a good time for major roadworks to take place.
-This is particularly true when it impacts people being able to access their properties.
+Especially when it impacts people being able to access their properties.

 • taking an alternative route